 Stay Scheduled

 Many children with autism thrive on routine and structure.
 Keep disruptions to a minimum at home.
-Make sure your child’s teacher is prepared for an autistic child in his or her classroom.
+Ensure your child’s teacher is prepared for an autistic child in his or her classroom.

 Catch Them Doing Well

 Praise children with ASD for specific good behaviors, such as acting appropriately or learning something new.
-Use special interests as a reward for good behavior, but interests and favorite things shouldn’t be exclusively tied to the way your child behaves.
+Use special interests to reward good behavior, but interests and favorite things shouldn’t be exclusively tied to your child’s behavior.